ArazAtes/ArazAtes/README.md

 # 💫 About Me:
-I'm a student at the IMS Base.
+I'm a student at the IMS Basel.
 My Passion is coding and cyber security

 # 💻 Tech Stack: